 During winter, the cows are housed in large and airy straw yards with a large outside space where they have access to water, feed and even a hairbrush, plus lots of space to wander around and express natural behaviour.

-Over the winter months, the cows are fed on grass silage, maize silage and wholecrop wheat or barley, which we grow on the farm, plus brewers grains from a local brewery, minerals and rapemeal.
+Over the winter months, the cows are fed on grass silage, maize silage and wholecrop wheat or barley, which we grow on the farm, plus brewers grains from a local brewery, minerals, spey syrup and rapemeal.

 Calves and Youngstock

 The calves are reared in individual hutches bedded with deep straw.
-This keeps them warm and healthy.
+The hutches keeps them warm and healthy and enables us to give them individual care and attention in the first few weeks of life.
 In winter the calves wear jackets to keep them extra warm.
 Once they are old enough, the calves move into small groups in straw yards.
-Our year-old heifers graze meadows on the outskirts of York during the summer months.
+Our year-old heifers graze low input meadows on the outskirts of York during the summer months.
+Most of the heifers stay with the same group their whole lives.

 As soon as it is born, every calf is given a name and number and we try not to use the same name twice – quite a challenge after 50 years!